 We support Waterloo’s co-op program

-Waterloo’s co-op program is the foundation of the University’s reputation, and WatPD is proud to support its continued success.
-Students who spend a work term at WatPD develop career and professional skills, explore the field of higher education, and build a network that can prove useful after graduation.
+Waterloo’s co-op program is the foundation of the University’s reputation, and WIL Programs is proud to support its continued success.
+Students who spend a work term with us develop career and professional skills, explore the field of higher education, and build a network that can prove useful after graduation.

 We benefit from the student perspective (and they benefit long-term)

-And while WatPD is better off thanks to all of the contributions students have made over the years, students also benefit from a term spent with WatPD.
-Working at WatPD helps students deepen their understanding of the value of professional skills and lifelong learning, and we provide a supportive, compassionate environment that facilitates personal growth.
+And while our courses are better off thanks to all of the contributions students have made over the years, students also benefit from a term spent with WIL Programs.
+Working for us helps students deepen their understanding of the value of professional skills and lifelong learning, and we provide a supportive, compassionate environment that facilitates personal growth.

 We need their energy